sivieri/DimaTodos/README.md

 * DimaTodos SQLite helper
 * DimaTodos content provider (introduction)

+This version requires the Android Support Library v4, which is automatically added by Eclipse ADT when a new project is created.

 # Lesson 2
 * DimaTodos content provider (continued)
 * DimaTodos note editor